ConfederacyOfGaia/Gaia/dms-guide.md

 - The Zoon visit all the cities on the Sea regularly.
 - There will be a Gibralter-type choke point between the Sea and the Sinarin Ocean, which is where Muldr will be.
   - Create a large statue (or statues) at this point, similar to the statues at the mouth of the Anduin.
+- Fed by several major rivers:
+  - Attleram River
+  - Black River
+- Cities on the Sea of Fallen Stars:
+  - Muldr
+  - Port of Attleram